james-tabansi/github_team_demo/README.md

     A brief demo to my team members on github.

 James:
-    This is going to be great
+    This is going to be awesome